geological-survey-of-queensland/gsq-permit-profile/README.md

 ## Usage
-A `permit` is the authority to perform a mining activity on a resource at a location.
+A `permit` is the authority to perform exploration, appraisal, development or production activities on a resource at a location.

 <img src="model/mining-permit-conceptual-model.svg" style="width:800px;" alt="Level 0 conceptual model" />